I am breaking down all the details [ and costs! ] for this Entryway Makeover: Before and After!

 For hanging the gallery wall, I used a hammer, a level, and a picture hanging kit.
 The gallery frames come in a set of five with matting and there are four color options.
 Once the frames were hung, then I started to style the console.
 Always remember: Good design will always meet form and function.
 This console originally did not have a top, so we ordered a glass one to make it more functional.

 I used some of the same techniques for styling this that I did in my shelf styling post.
 So I started by pulling together some lovely little details for the entryway.
 I had a plant, a few different stack-ables like books or trays, a couple different vases, a lamp, and a clean fragrance device for aroma.
+I absolutely love these clean fragrance devices.
+They sink up to your phone so you can program them according to your schedule & the pods come in so many great aromas and are biodegradable.
+Some of my favorite scents are lemongrass and Tahitian sunset.

 The first thing I did was add the wood tray.
 I knew I needed to add a wood item here to carry that element through the space because of the wood slat wall.
 Then I added the lamp, which was definitely form and function.
 We needed light in the entryway because they only had one overhead light in the space.
 Next, I added the matte grey book to add height.
 The matte grey is acting as a grounding force in the design style of this area.
 And then I put a plant on top of it.
 Plants always add a little life to the space.